Toby Jepson: Solo career and acting

+Fastway, Gun and production career

-In May 2007, Jepson was invited to be the lead singer of the reformed Fastway, led by former Motörhead guitarist "Fast" Eddie Clarke.
+In May 2007, Jepson was invited to be the lead singer of the reformed Fastway, led by former Motörhead guitarist "Fast" Eddie Clarke, and featuring British music agent Steve Strange on drums and former Mama's Boys bass player John McManus.
 This took Jepson on a tour of some of Europe's largest festival dates including Download and as part of the 'Hyde Park Calling' series of events.
 The band reconvened in 2010 to record their first album for 15 years.
 Jepson sang lead vocals, played bass, and produced Eat Dog Eat, which was released in 2011.

 January 2008 saw Jepson perform solo and as a guest vocalist for Gun, at a charity gig in Glasgow, promoted by Rockradio.
 During the Gun set, Jepson appeared on stage wearing a kilt, and in April 2008 he was announced as their full-time singer.
 In November 2009, Gun released an EP entitled Popkiller, which was a very different departure to Jepson's solo work.
 In 2010 Jepson continued to tour with Gun until 28 June, when he announced he was stepping down as Gun's singer due to other commitments.
 The statement was reproduced on the official GUN website the same day with an additional statement by Jools and Dante Gizzi confirming Jepson's departure.

 In addition to work as a singer-songwriter, Jepson has begun a career as a music producer.
 In 2008 he was introduced to Macclesfield rock act The Virginmarys, and went on to produce their debut mini album Cast the First Stone.
 This relationship has since developed and Jepson produced the band's first full album, which was set to be released in 2013.
 Jepson owns and operates a small studio facility in his home town of Scarborough called The Strangeplace, where the majority of his productions begin, although the Chapel Studios in Louth has become a base for the major recording aspects.

 In late 2010, Jepson announced he was to co-produce Saxon with singer Biff Byford.
 Work began once again in Chapel Studios in December 2010 and was completed in Brighton and Los Angeles, where the American mix engineer Mike Plotnikoff mixed the album in February 2011.
-The album, Call To Arms, was released worldwide in June 2011 to international acclaim, prompting many reviews to state the record as a return to form for the band.
+The album, Call To Arms, was released worldwide in June 2011, prompting many reviews to state the record as a return to form for the band.